m30ws/frisc_sublime3/README.md

 There is no usual package for this to install with Sublime Package Control yet because either I didn't learn how to do that yet or I didn't deem it necessary.

-If you find any errors or missing features feel free to contact me... somehow.
+If you find any errors or missing features or simply have any suggestions feel free to contact me... somehow.

 You are free to use these files and change them however you like.